bitcoin/bitcoin/doc/zmq.md

     $ ./configure --disable-zmq (other options)

-To actually enable operation, one must set the appropriate options on the commandline or in the configuration file.
+To actually enable operation, one must set the appropriate options on the command line or in the configuration file.

 ## Usage

 Currently, the following notifications are supported:

     -zmqpubhashtx=address
-    -zmqpubhashtxlock=address
     -zmqpubhashblock=address
     -zmqpubrawblock=address
     -zmqpubrawtx=address
-    -zmqpubrawtxlock=address

 The socket type is PUB and the address must be a valid ZeroMQ socket address.
 The same address can be used in more than one notification.

 For instance:

-    $ chaincoind -zmqpubhashtx=tcp://127.0.0.1:28332 \
+    $ bitcoind -zmqpubhashtx=tcp://127.0.0.1:28332 \
-               -zmqpubrawtx=ipc:///tmp/chaincoind.tx.raw
+               -zmqpubrawtx=ipc:///tmp/bitcoind.tx.raw

 Each PUB notification has a topic and body, where the header corresponds to the notification type.
-For instance, for the notification `-zmqpubhashtx` the topic is `hashtx` (no null terminator) and the body is the hexadecimal transaction hash (32 bytes).
+For instance, for the notification `-zmqpubhashtx` the topic is `hashtx` (no null terminator) and the body is the transaction hash (32 bytes).

-These options can also be provided in chaincoin.conf.
+These options can also be provided in bitcoin.conf.

 ZeroMQ endpoint specifiers for TCP (and others) are documented in the [ZeroMQ API](http://api.zeromq.org/4-0:_start).